 At any time you may request that we delete or correct your personal information.
 If you wish to correct any information on you held by Bridewell, simply contact email@example.com

 Changes to our privacy notice

 We regularly review our privacy notice, and may make changes time to time.
 Any changes made will be posted to this page, and will apply from the time we post them.
-This privacy notice was last changed on April 2018.
+This privacy notice was last changed November 2020.

 How to contact us